Ollynov/t-school-fullstack-2/Server - Node + Express/lecture-notes.md

 BONUS: Try to also send a response back to the client (you can then verify whether you got something back on the client side with a console.log but remember, it will appear on the browser rather than the terminal)

-##### Lecture 1: helloWorld in NodeJS and require our first external module (15 min)
-converting our sample directory to a node app directory use the moment library (practice looking at documentation)
+### Modules

+Right now all of our server logic is in one file.
+One of the strengths of Node is that you can not only break up your own logic into multiple files (for organization), but you can easily pull in abilities from other external, 3rd party modules.
+In fact, with express, body-parser, and path, that's exactly what we're doing, we are "requiring" these modules, after installing them with npm.

-##### Exercise 1: Load a easy to use node module from NPM (15min)
+##### Exercise 3: Load an easy to use node module from NPM (15min)
-setup your node directory with npm init check that you have a package.json file

-write a node app that uses a very simple external NPM module
+Let's start with an absurdly simple node module, just to illustrate the concept.
+Go ahead and do this activity straight inside of app.js.

 I recommend this one to start
 https://www.npmjs.com/package/is-odd

-you can also look into
-https://www.npmjs.com/package/math-expression-evaluator

-run it and make sure it works
+BONUS:
+Get this module working instead https://www.npmjs.com/package/math-expression-evaluator

 ##### Lecture 1.5 /  writing your own module and import it in your main app *** (15 min)
 ##### Exercise writing your own module and import it in your main app *** (15 min)